The Life and Times of Ephraim McDowell ($9.95)

 Spiral-bound book containing an in-depth study of the history and architecture of the House.
 Includes pictures and diagrams.
-Approx. 166 pgs including appendices, etc.
+Approx. 166 pages including appendices, etc.

 A biography of one of Kentucky’s greatest citizens (and Dr. McDowell’s father-in-law!).
 Written by George Grider and Sylvia Wrobel.
 1974.
 Hardback, 154 pgs.

-The classic biography of Dr. McDowell published in 1921 by Dr. August Schachner.
-Rebound as a spiral paperback.
+The classic biography of Dr. McDowell originally published in 1921 by Dr. August Schachner.
+Hardcover.
 331 pgs (including index).